 Of course, you can still get approved for an SBA loan, even if you don’t match some of the criteria.
 For example, if you’re a startup, you can try for the SBA Microloan Program.

 Otherwise, the general criteria the SBA follows when deciding whom to finance is based on common signs that a business really needs the help.

 You’ve been running for 2 years, you have a 6-digit annual revenue, good credit score – those are all signs that work in your favor.

 You have also been looking to increase your profit, but have already exhausted multiple financing options.
-So, you invested your personal money and time towards your project.
+You’ve invested your personal money and time towards your project.
 That helps a great deal as well.

 The SBA then says – yeah, this person is worth financing.
 He has passion and energy for his business and only needs a little help from us.
 You can understand where they’re coming from since a lot of people would want to benefit from their assistance, even if they don’t really need it.
 And some would just want to take the easy money and disappear.

 Generally, if you’re not exactly sure whether you comply or just want to ask a question, call your local small business bureau.

 Having started back in 1953, the SBA has gone through a lot of tough times and survived multiple existential crises.
 But now hundreds of businesses have been revitalized and boosted by SBA payments.
 Big corporations like Apple, Nike and Under Armour might have never become what they are if it wasn’t for the Small Business Administration.